dangkhoaphung/icommerce/readme.md

 * responseDTO : response objects will be defined in this folder
 * service : service layer of application

+### Diagram
+Solution diagram, sequence diagram and ERD diagram are placed in diagram folder

+This is full solution for icommerce application with various services: authentication service, payment service, product service, cart service, audit server, ...
+In the context of demo, 3 services are picked up to develop.
+Besides that there're all ERD diagrams for all services.
+However in demo context, the DB of service is more simple.
+Additionally, there're 3 sequence diagrams for 3 implemented flows: get all products, add product to cart, get cart

 ## Used Libraries
 * Spring Boot
 * Spring Cloud Netflix - Eureka